Kanshar/aws-exercise/README.md

 3. There is no monitoring setup for the deployment (e.g. ELB access logs are not captured).
 4. HTTP access is enabled on port 80 to the ELB, from any IP.
 5. HTTP access to the web server is enabled only through the ELB.
-6. SSH access is enabled to the instance on port 22, but this is restricted to specific host IPs (defined in `vars.tf` variable `home_ips`).
+6. SSH access is enabled to the instance on port 22, but this is restricted to specific host IPs (defined in `vars.tf:home_ips` variable).
+7. Though an ASG is used here, the deployment has not been tested for scale.

 ## Steps to Deploy